teejaytiger/MurderMansion/README.md

 Murder mansion is a text-based RPG I'm developing with a 1 month deadline for my wife's birthday.
 It has elements of magic, horror, and fear.

+## I need your help!
+Anyone who helps me come up with ideas for characters Alice can encounter, new ideas for spells, and craftable items she can use will end up in the credits!
+It'll be well worth it for her to experience your influence in this game!

 ## Gameplay: The Most Dangerous Game
 You wake up in a house with a murderer after you, moving from room to room avoiding confrontation as much as possible, while building up your magical abilities by performing spells, crafting weapons, traps, and tools, and by reading books to know your enemy.